 Brent Curtis grew up in Silver Spring, where the power of step, theater, and intrigue of music videos birthed a love for dance.
 His novice dance years started at Marcellus Dance Studio where he quickly advanced to be a part of the non-profit youth dance company, Future Shock.
 His talent, hard work and charisma were soon rewarded as his first few big gigs were booked as a performing member in Debbie Allen’s rendition of Alex in Wonderland at the Kennedy Center and Mosaic with Cirque du Soleil.
 While he gained more recognition as a dancer, Brent chose to expand himself as a choreographer and teacher.
 Wanting to stay with the company that gave him his first real push he became the assistant artistic director of Future Shock and one of the teachers for open dance classes held by Culture Shock of Washington D.C.
 Brent’s rapid growth as a performer and creator soon allowed him to move his site to Los Angeles to become a full-time dancer.
 He has performed in the BET awards, assisted in choreography for Panic! at The Disco and has appeared in commercials, tv shows, and music video’s including Lil Wayne’s “How to Love”, Reese’s Puffs and has even performed with the world renown, DJ CHUCKIE.
 Brent’s style of dance breathes in the power of a moment, takes on the strength of emotions, delivers more than just moves but also tells a story.
 He will push anyone to dance effortlessly and with control.
 Brent is truly a unique and talented artist whose wit, style and personality makes it a pleasure for anyone to learn from.

-Paige Friedeman is SBA’s Dance Team Manager, Coach and Choreographer for the Mini, Junior and Teen levels.
+Paige Friedeman is SBA’s Dance Team Manager, Coach and Choreographer for all levels.
 She has been dancing since the age of 5 and danced with her High School’s competitive dance team, earning several dance honors and captain awards.
 Paige started choreographing around the age of 12 and hasn’t stopped since.
 She continues to take classes to push herself to be the best dance and teacher possible.
 Paige continues to perform and dance with local area dance crews and companies as well as videos.
 In college, Paige was an Art Studio Major at the University of Maryland and currently has her artwork in exhibitions in the Metropolitan DC area as well as doing work as a Muralist.
 Paige began coaching competitive dance teams in 2002 and has had teams win several local, regional and national titles.
 She had been the Dance Director for 3 All-Star Competitive Cheer & Dance gyms.
 Paige spearheaded the ACRO program at SBA and is a certified teacher with Acrobatic Arts.
 She also helps out with social media marketing and fundraisers for the studio.

 Crishon Landers’s dancing experience dates back to the early 1990’s when as a child he would freestyle battle for respect and bragging rights at the Underground, located in downtown Atlanta where he grew up.
 However, his dance career began to take shape and evolve in the fall of 2005 when he joined Georgetown University’s hip hop dance team, Groove Theory, as a freshman.
 Since then he has had several opportunities to choreograph and perform as a member of multiple professional and pre-professional dance companies.
 Among these companies are Capitol Movement Dance Company, Culture Shock Dance Troupe, Joy of Motion’s DCypher Dance, and GU’s Black Movements Dance Theater.
 Notable credits include Mariah Carey, Rihanna, Rascal Flatts, The Band Perry, Saturday Night Live, HBO’s “Girls”, Stephen Colbert Show, Cirque du Soleil, and more.
 When Crishon is not dancing, he spends the majority of his time with his daughter, Ella.
 He also has a passion for fashion and has developed a clothing line, CRoME.
 He is blessed and grateful for the opportunity to pursue his love for dance and share his talent with others.
 He hopes to educate and empower new generations of students to follow their dreams bravely and unapologetically.